-Capital outturn 2011/12
+Capital outturn 2012/13

-Capital expenditure totalled $\pounds 2.9$ million in 2011/12 and involved 25 projects.
-Spend for the year was $\pounds 1.0$ million below budget.
-Details of the expenditure and its funding are shown in the notes to the Balance Sheet on page 68.
-The main source of funding for the programme was from the Council's own reserves of capital receipts, with the balance made up by grants from Government departments and contributions from developers.
+Capital expenditure totalled £1.3 million in 2012/13 and involved 24 projects.
+Spend for the year was £1.2 million below budget.
+The largest scheme expenditure in year was on discretionary and mandatory disabled facilities grants totalling £0.7 million.

+The main source of funding for the programme was from the council's own reserves of capital receipts, with the balance made up by grants from government departments and contributions from developers.